Links

 --sub-project=<NAME>, --gradle-sub-project=<NAME>

-For Gradle "multi project" configurations, monitor a specific sub-project.
+For Gradle multi project configurations, monitor a specific sub-project.

 --all-sub-projects

-For "multi project" configurations, monitor all sub-projects.
+For multi project configurations, monitor all sub-projects.

 --configuration-matching=<CONFIGURATION_REGEX>

-Resolve dependencies using only configuration(s) that match the specified Java regular expression.
+Resolve dependencies using the first configuration that matches the specified Java regular expression.

 Example: ^releaseRuntimeClasspath$